Betty20000/Betty20000/README.md

 ![alt text](breadcrum_png.png)
 <!-- ## <div align="center">Electronic and Computer Technologists</div> -->
 ######
-#### -I'm a dedicated Data Scientist passionate about uncovering insights from complex datasets.
-I'm here to share my expertise from data analysis to machine learning.
-Whether you're a data enthusiast, a business owner, or simply curious, I've got you covered.
-Let's dive into the world of data science together!
+#### A Full Stack Web Developer with expertise in React, Python, and APIs.
+I build dynamic, responsive front-end applications with React, creating seamless user experiences.
+On the back-end, I use Python and frameworks like Django and Flask to develop scalable, efficient server-side solutions.
+I design and integrate APIs for smooth communication between front-end and back-end components.
+Additionally, I’m well-versed in deployment, ensuring that applications are successfully launched on platforms like AWS, Heroku, or Docker.
+I also implement testing strategies to guarantee the reliability and quality of the application, using tools like Jest for front-end and PyTest for back-end.
+My goal is to create end-to-end solutions that are performant, secure, and ready for production.
-#### -Have that website idea in mind and want to implement it using Django, reach out, and we actualize it.
+#### -Have that website idea in mind and want to implement it using Reactand Python, reach out, and we actualize it.
 Check out some of my best projects here.
-#### -Have that automation idea, which automation problem do you want to solve? is it that car detection accident system, or blind mobility aid.
-I got you covered.

 <!--
-**Kenduiwat/Kenduiwat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Betty20000/Betty20000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: